diyaradj/Data-analysis-projects/Media store data analysis using SQL/Analysis.md

 # Data Analysis:

-In this project I analyze Chinook dataset using SQL quaries.
-It contains data about digital media store.
+In this project I analyze data about digital media store using SQL quaries.
 This dataset has 11 tables about customers, employees, orders, artists, music genre, etc.
 ## Which countries have the greatest number of invoices?

 > ###### Query